Kolten Wong Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.59 team ERA ranks second among all league pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.60).

-- His last appearance was on Thursday, June 22 against the Kansas City Royals, when the left-hander tossed 3 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Sunday, the righty went five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.

+- In six games this season, the 29-year-old has put up an ERA of 4.45, with 13.4 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.